BOOK AWARDS

 Flume Award

-To see the 2024 nominees and access marketing materials, including brochures and spine labels, visit the Flume & Isinglass Wordpress site HERE
+To see the 2025 nominees and access marketing materials, including brochures and spine labels, visit the Flume & Isinglass Wordpress site HERE.

 The Flume: NH Teen Reader’s Choice Award was created in 2005 in response to a New Hampshire teen’s request to have a book award geared towards high school students.
 This award is a state-wide venture led by a collaborative effort from school and public librarians.
 Each year teens nominate titles, published within the last two years, they think deserve to be recognized.
 Librarians narrow the group of titles to a shorter list.
 Teens then vote for the winning title from that list.